typestruck/merochat/ARCHITECTURE.md

 #### Internal pages

 Internal pages require login to be accessed.
-Non logged users will be redirect to /login upon trying to access them.
+Non logged users are redirected to /login upon trying to access them.
 However, there is only a single entry point exposed to the user, /im.
 The IM page lazy loads other entry points (like user settings, karma leaderboard or user profile edition) and renders them without URL changes.

 IM uses purescript-flame as web framework. `Client.IM.Main` kickstarts the application, wires document/window events, handles websocket events and call the appropriated methods for each `IMMessage`.
-Most logical page divisions will have its own file to process given `IMMessage`s, e.g., there is a contact list, history, chat etc module.
+Most logical page divisions have its own file to process given `IMMessage`s, e.g., there is a contact list, history, chat etc module.

-Lazy loaded pages will also have their own `Main` module (e.g. `Client.Profile.Main`) that will handle events and message updates.
+Lazy loaded pages also have their own `Main` module (e.g. `Client.Profile.Main`) that will handle events and message updates.

 #### Miscellaneous